genedan/cl-practitioners-guide/chapter_3/package_management.rst

 Why you shouldn't share code this way:

 * Poor integration with project management software: As a project grows in size, you will want start using tools to manage the project.
-This includes things like issue tracking, CI/CD, and automated testing.
+This includes things like issue tracking, continuous integration and continuous deployment (CI/CD), and automated testing.
 There are well-known commercial products such as GitHub, Azure DevOps, and Atlassian which provide such features out-of-the box, in addition to hosting code repositories on either an on-premises server or in the cloud.
 * Merge conflicts: Leaving an editable set of code on a shared drives opens the possibility of having uncommitted edits if people choose to edit the shared drive version of the code rather than locally and then pushing their code to a centralized hosting provider.
 This type of workflow will lead to conflicting versions of code across team members, which will be extremely difficult to reconcile if the project is large.